mbernalflo/mbernalflo/README.md

 My name is Mar (she/her) and I am a master's student specializing in Ecology and Evolution with a passion for coding and all things technology.

 #### 🔬 Current Projects
-- Thesis: Individual differences in *Chortippus dorsatus* songs and their importance for mate choice .
+- Master's Thesis: Mate choice and song analysis in a color polymoprhic grasshopper.
 - Developing tools for the analysis of grasshoper's songs.

 #### 🌱 Interests